Home Automation Sensors

 - Outdoor light sensor.
 A simple LDR suffices but you can also get multi-spectral sensors.

-- Humidity sensors.
+- Humidity sensors like the DHT22.
 These are useful for controlling bathroom fans and preventing condensation.

 - Temperature sensors for equipement.
 DS18B20 sensors on a one-wire bus are my favorite here given their reliability, accuracy and ease of wiring.